 Section 16(a) of the Exchange Act requires our directors, executive officers and persons who own more than ten percent of a registered class of our equity securities to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
 Such persons are required by regulations of the Securities and Exchange Commission to furnish us with copies of all such filings.
-Based solely on our review of copies of such filings we believe that all such persons complied on a timely basis with all Section 16(a) filing requirements during the fiscal year ended December 29, 2007, except that Mr. Clear did not timely file a Form 4 with respect to one transaction, Dr. Chwang did not timely file a Form 4 with respect to three transactions, and Messrs.
-Geisser and McNamee each did not timely file a Form 4 with respect to four transactions.
+Based solely on our review of copies of such filings we believe that all such persons complied on a timely basis with all Section 16(a) filing requirements during the fiscal year ended January 2, 2010, except that Mr. Dyer did not timely file a Form 4 with respect to one transaction.